 A tenant is the person who lives in a rented space.
 The landlord is the owner or manager of that rental space.
-If you pay rent to a landlord, you are considered a tenant.
-It does not matter whether rent is paid weekly, monthly, or at other regular periods.
+If you pay rent to a landlord, you are a tenant.
+It does not matter whether you pay your rent weekly, monthly, or at other regular periods.
 It also does not matter whether your lease is verbal or in writing.

 WHAT ARE YOUR RIGHTS?

 You have the right to peacefully enjoy your rental property.
 The landlord must provide at least 12-hours’ written notice before entering your rental property for routine inspections or to complete repairs.
 The landlord may only inspect your rental property or complete repairs between 7:30 a.m. and 8:30 p.m.
 However, if an emergency exists, the landlord may enter your rental property without providing prior written notice.

 You have the right to live in a rental property that is safe and clean.
 For example, your rental property must comply with all local building, housing, and health codes.
 These codes are determined by the city or town where you live.
 Your rental property must have working windows and doors.
 In most instances, the landlord must make sure your rental property has working heat during the winter, running hot water and is free of pests like insects or rodents.